byjg/php-statemachine/README.md

 $stateMachine->autoTransitionFrom($stInitial, ["qty" => 00, "min_stock" => 20])); // returns OUT_OF_STOCK
 ```

 When auto transitioned the state object returned have the `->getData()` with the data used to validate it.

-Also, it is possible create the transation with a closure to process the state.
+Also, it is possible create the transition with a closure to process the state.

 e.g.